stateful/docs.runme.dev/docs/guide/replicaset.md

 **Apply ReplicaSet Configurations in Runme**

 In your cell, run the command below.
-This command instructs Kubernetes to create and update the resources specified in the YAML file. :
+This command instructs Kubernetes to create and update the resources specified in the YAML file:

 ![apply-manifest](../../static/img/guide-page/runme-apply-manifest.png)